OlgaFlower/DateSense-Legal/UserPrivacyChoices.md

 **Menu path:** Settings → Account → **Delete account**

 **What this does**
-- Permanently deletes your DateSense account and account access data stored on our servers.
+- Permanently deletes your SeeSi account and account access data stored on our servers.
 - Removes locally stored app data on this device: your profile, the people you added, their photos, your answers, and calculated results.
 - Removes the App Lock PIN from this device.
 - Signs you out.